jnjosh/internet-weblog/README.md

 #### Defining yourself as the Author

 It looks like most themes use the `author` variable to add something simple like your name.
-This theme uses more structured data about you and requires an `[author]` section.
+This theme uses more structured data about you and requires an `[params.author]` section.
 The details of what is affected by each property is defined below in the variables section, but you should add this section to your `config.toml`:

 ```
-[author]
+[params.author]
    Handle = "<Your `handle`>"
    FirstName = "<Your First Name>"
    LastName = "<Your Last Name>"